maariaw/character-chat/README.md

 * A GM can close a chat in their campaign
 * A player can send messages in a chat they're a participant in
 * Users can search for campaigns by name or creator

-### Planned
-* Users can access a list of chats they are participating in, showing the last message and its time stamp
+* Users can access all their active chats on one page

 This app is being built as an assignment for Databases Lab course.